-- Remove the beans from the boiling water with a slotted spoon and immediately place them into a mixing bowl filled with ice water to stop the cooking process and retain their beautiful green color.
+- Remove the beans from the boiling water with a slotted spoon and immediately place them into an ice bath to stop the cooking process.

 Step Three: Prepare the Mushroom Sauce

-- Melt butter in a heavy-bottomed skillet over medium heat and add in mushrooms and fresh herbs if using.
+- Over medium heat, melt butter in a heavy-bottomed skillet.
+Once melted, add in the mushrooms and fresh herbs if using.
 Saute for 3-5 minutes, until the mushrooms just begin to break down.

-- Whisk in the wine (or additional stock) and cook until thickened.
+- Whisk in the wine, or additional stock, and cook until thickened, whisking constantly.

 - Slowly mix in the stock and milk, whisking to incorporate.
 Season with salt and pepper and cook for 2-3 minutes or until sauce is thickened and then remove from heat.